 SEND Data Summary

 Letting young people have their say is vital to understanding their needs.
 The Adolescent Lifestyle Survey (ALS) is a way to gather information around the health and wellbeing issues that affect our young people locally.
 The ALS covers a wide range of topics and has been undertaken in North East Lincolnshire several times over a number of years.
+So that NELC may take steps to meet the individual needs of Lesbian, Gay, Bisexual, and Transgender (LGBT) adolescents, they have explored the inequalities these groups suffer in a separate document, found alongside the 2021 summary below.
+Gambling and Smoking in this age group are also key interest areas of NELC, so they have produced summaries on both of these topics too.

 Emotional and mental health issues are common among children and young people.
 A child and adolescent emotional wellbeing and mental health needs assessment has been carried, out incorporating local analysis along with reviews of local services and relevant literature.